MaterialFoundry/MaterialPlane/docs/DIY/BuildInstructions/base.md

 #### 3D Prints

-To build the base you will to print the base enclosure.
+To build the base you will to print the base enclosure, which you can download [here](https://github.com/MaterialFoundry/MaterialPlane_Models).
 There are currently 2 variants:

 * Normal: Has a cavity into which the round base of a mini can fit
 * Flat: Has a flat top (no cavity)